LauraCarter/lauracarter.github.io/index.md

 I am an active contributor to the [Turing Way](https://the-turing-way.netlify.app/welcome) open-source book project, which aims to build open-source resources for reproducible, responsible and ethical data science, and a community to put these resources into practice.
 Guidance on how to join the community of contributors is in the [project repository](https://github.com/alan-turing-institute/the-turing-way/blob/master/CONTRIBUTING.md).

-I was a mentor in the third cohort of [Open Life Science](https://openlifesci.org/), mentoring the [HausaNLP](https://github.com/hausanlp) project leaders, who are building an open source community that promotes natural language processing work in the Hausa language.
+I was a mentor in two cohorts of [Open Life Science](https://openlifesci.org/), mentoring the [HausaNLP](https://github.com/hausanlp) project leaders, who are building an open source community that promotes natural language processing work in the Hausa language, and a project developing data sharing frameworks in bioinformatics.
 In 2020, I was part of the second cohort of [Open Life Science](https://openlifesci.org/) Fellows: together with [Sophia Batchelor](https://twitter.com/brainonsilicon) and [Ismael Kherroubi Garcia](https://twitter.com/ismaelkhergar), I built a community of practice for the Turing Way's [Guide to Ethical Research](https://the-turing-way.netlify.app/ethical-research/ethical-research.html).
 This project built on work I did while based at the [Alan Turing Institute](https://www.turing.ac.uk/) in London as an Enrichment Student from January to September 2020.